Skip to content

 uvx mindroom config init --provider anthropic

-# Use Codex CLI ChatGPT subscription auth
+# Use a Codex CLI ChatGPT login

 uvx mindroom config init --provider codex